IMAGO Organic fertilizer

 It's sustainable:

-What is the NPK value of frass?
+What is the NPK value of IMAGO?

-Are there other nutrients in mealworm frass?
+Are there other nutrients in IMAGO?

 Yes.
 These nutrients are also typically present in mealworm frass: